tphummel/bobby-witt/README.md

 ## "Features"

 - Will avoid the wall if possible.
-- Won't make a terminal move if a non-terminal move is available.
-- Will randomly chooses a non-terminal move if more than one is available.
+- Will avoid snakes' current position if possible.
+- Will avoid going head to head with a snake.
 - Will look one move ahead to avoid a move which is terminal one move later.
+- Will avoid hazard sauce.
 - Will not intentionally seek out food.
-- Won't explicitly avoid head to head encounters.

 ## Notable things